ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

 > 2006-XBloome

 And so yes: This would be a different, separate non-colliding Object.
-btw: Given the fact that each Object *does have* a full as-unique as well ID string stored:
+btw: Given the fact that each Object *does have* a full as-unique-enough ID string stored:

-TIMESTAMP-LABEL-RANDOM
+`TIMESTAMP-NSEC-LABEL-RANDOM`

 Again: with nanosec precision, and random-random characters.
 That address space should be quite sufficient for a while, I guess?